quicwg/base-drafts/draft-ietf-quic-http.md

 endpoint.
 Clients cancel requests if the response is no longer of interest;
 servers cancel requests if they are unable to or choose not to respond.
-When possible, it is RECOMMENDED that servers send an HTTP response with an appropriate status code rather than canceling a request it has already begun processing.
+When possible, it is RECOMMENDED that servers send an HTTP response with an appropriate status code rather than cancelling a request it has already begun processing.

 Implementations SHOULD cancel requests by abruptly terminating any